ABET’S INTERNATIONAL ROLE

 We encourage you to pay close attention to these fees in particular:

-- Reimbursement of the ABET team’s actual travel expenses – Travel expenses include but are not limited to roundtrip airfare, lodging, transportation, meals, international calls, visa costs, and travel insurance (both medical and security).
-Please note that ABET permits its volunteers to travel business class when one international leg alone is equal to or greater than six hours.
+- Reimbursement of the ABET team’s actual travel expenses – Travel expenses include but are not limited to roundtrip airfare, lodging, transportation, meals, international calls, visa costs and travel insurance (both medical and security).
+Please note that ABET permits its volunteers to travel business class when international flights are greater than eight hours in total (layovers included), or if one leg alone is 6 hours or more.

 Expect to be invoiced for reimbursement of actual travel expenses generated by the ABET team after conclusion of the scheduled on-site visit.